• Skip to primary navigation

 • Butternut Squash - choose your size depending on how much you need in the end.
 For example, if you get twice smaller squash or only use one half to bake you’ll need to reduce the amount of sugar glaze in half as well.
 Either way you may not use up all of the glaze and have extra left in the end.
 Store the glaze in an airtight container in the fridge for up to a week.
 Reheat on the stovetop or microwave.
 You can add a few spoonfuls of water to thin it down a bit.

-• Fresh herbs - don’t limit yourself to only thyme as you can use a combo of herbs such as rosemary, parsley, cilantro, basil, estragon - fresh or dried!
+• Fresh herbs - don’t limit yourself to only thyme as you can use a combo of herbs such as rosemary, parsley, cilantro, basil, and estragon - fresh or dried!

 Too much salt will draw out the moisture from squash which will cause it to steam instead of browning.